alextakada322/Capstone-Soar/README.md

-# Soar App Overview
+# Soar App

-- Soar is a yelp inspired application for airline goers.
-This fullstack web application implents CRUD functionality allowing users to write their reviews on each specific airline.
+- Soar is a yelp inspired application for people to write airline reviews.
+This fullstack web application designed with backend routes implents CRUD functionality.

 # Technologies